Darya Sorokina

 Darya Sorokina (born 29 November 2002) is an Azerbaijani individual and group rhythmic gymnast.
 She is the 2022 World 3 Ribbons + 2 Balls bronze medalist.
 She is the 2020 European group all-around silver medalist and the 2022 European group all-around bronze medalist.
-She represented Azerbaijan at the 2020 Summer Olympics.
+She represented Azerbaijan at the 2020 Summer Olympics and at the 2024 Summer Olympics.

 Career

 Junior

 In 2015, Sorokina joined Azerbaijani junior group which competed at the 2015 Junior European Championships in Minsk, Belarus and placed fourth in both the group all-around and 5 Balls finals.
 Then at the 2017 Junior European Championships in Budapest, Hungary, and finished in ninth place in the group all-around and were the first reserve for the 10 Clubs final.
 The Azerbaijani team of the junior group, Marina Durunda, and Zhala Piriyeva finished seventh.

 Senior

+2018

 Sorokina became age-eligible for senior competition in 2018.
 She switched to competing as an individual gymnast and made her senior international debut at the 2018 Portimao World Challenge Cup, where she took twenty-fifth place in the all-around.
 She also competed at the 2018 Minsk World Challenge Cup and placed forty-fifth in the all-around.
 Then at the Kazan World Challenge Cup, she finished twenty-seventh in the all-around.
 Together with Zohra Aghamirova and Veronika Hudis, she was a part of Azerbaijani team that competed at the 2018 World Championships in Sofia, Bulgaria that finished ninth place in the team competition.
 Individually, Sokokina finished in sixty-fourth place in the all-around competition.